yenchenlin/paper-notes/outsider_tour_of_RL_1.md

 This is very intuitive, see this [funny birds video](https://www.youtube.com/watch?v=LI92DLRdKYE) for how important to think before you act :)

-Moreover, generative model is useful for exploration in RL[4] and provides a different paradigm to implement cognitive science-motivated behaviorl learning[5].
+Moreover, generative model is useful for exploration in RL[2] and provides a different paradigm to implement cognitive science-motivated behavior learning[3].

-Finally, from the perspective of Data Science [2]:
+Finally, from the perspective of Data Science [4]:

 > prescriptive analytics is about helping you see what the probable outcome relies on each decision.
 That helps you to decide what business decision to make.